greenelab/GEA_Community_Detection/README.md

 ## Data Download

-The Data can be downloaded using the script and URL text file located in the Data Download Script folder.
+Data for this project can be downloaded using the script and URL text file located in the Data Download Script folder.
+Please be sure to have the URL text file and bash script both in the same location.